MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_install.md

 # Install Hyper-V on Windows 10

 You must enable the Hyper-V role before you can create virtual machines on Windows 10.
 This can be done using the Windows 10 control panel, PowerShell or the Deployment Imaging Servicing and Management tool (DISM).
-This documents will walk through each of these.
+This documents walks through each of these.

-## Manually Enable the Hyper-V Role
+## Manually Install the Hyper-V role

 1. Right click on the Windows button and select ‘Programs and Features’.